expo/expo/docs/pages/versions/v33.0.0/expokit/expokit.md

 ### iOS

+- Go to https://expo.io/--/api/v2/versions and find the `expokitNpmPackage` key under `sdkVersions.[NEW SDK VERSION]`.
+- Update your version of expokit in `package.json` to the version in `expokitNpmPackage` and run `yarn` or `npm install`.
-- Open up `ios/Podfile` in your project, and update the `ExpoKit` tag to point at the [release](https://github.com/expo/expo/releases) corresponding to your SDK version.
-Run `pod update` then `pod install`.
+- Open up `ios/Podfile` in your project, and update the `ExpoKit` tag to point at the release corresponding to your SDK version (found on the link above in `sdkVersions.[NEW SDK VERSION].iosVersion`).
+- Run `pod update` then `pod install`.
 - Open `ios/your-project/Supporting/EXSDKVersions.plist` in your project and change all the values to the new SDK version.

 If upgrading from SDK 32 or below:

 1. Install `react-native-unimodules@^0.4.0` in your project (`yarn add -D react-native-unimodules@^0.4.0` or `npm install --save-dev react-native-unimodules@^0.4.0` if you prefer npm over Yarn).
 2. Remove the list of unimodules' dependencies:
-    ```ruby
+    ```
       pod 'EXAdsAdMob',
         :path => "../node_modules/expo-ads-admob/ios"
       pod 'EXSegment',
         :path => "../node_modules/expo-analytics-segment/ios"
       pod 'EXAppAuth',
         :path => "../node_modules/expo-app-auth/ios"
-      # and so on...
+      # and all the other pods starting with "EX"
     ```
     and instead add:
-    ```ruby
+    ```
       # Install unimodules
       require_relative '../node_modules/react-native-unimodules/cocoapods.rb'
       use_unimodules!
     ```

 This will introduce your project to autoinstallable unimodules.
 More information can be found on the [`react-native-unimodules` repository](https://github.com/unimodules/react-native-unimodules).

 If upgrading from SDK 31 or below, you'll need to refactor your `AppDelegate` class as we moved its Expo-related part to a separate `EXStandaloneAppDelegate ` class owned by `ExpoKit` to simplify future upgrade processes as much as possible.
 As of SDK 32, your `AppDelegate` class needs to subclass `EXStandaloneAppDelegate`.